ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 A successful rollback pipeline deployment moves the `_latest` tag in the inventory to a previous commit.

-To indicate that the pipeline is performing a rollback, the Tekton environment property `PIPELINE_NAME` must be set to `cd-rollback-pipeline`.
-If you are writing custom branching logic, use the variable to indicate whether a CD pipeline is deploying new code or rolling back a deployment.

- A tekton environment property `PIPELINE_NAME` is set to `cd-rollback-pipeline` to indicate whether a CD pipeline is getting deployed or performing a rollback.
-You can also use this property to write custom branching logic for rollback vs non-rollback.

 `PIPELINE_NAME`, a tekton environment property determines a CD pipeline deployment or rollback.
-The default value `cd-rollback-pipeline` indicates whether the CD pipeline is deploying or rolling back.
-Customize branching logic using this property.
+The default values `cd-rollback-pipeline` and `cd-pipeline` indicate rollback and deployment, respectively, in the CD pipeline.
+Customize branching logic using this property.Customize branching logic using this property.

 ## Rollback using raw GitOps
 {: #devsecops-rollback-deployment-gitops-raw}